 auto shows to learn firsthand about vehicles as they near production.

 Here’s a brief look at our methodology and what’s changed.

 How we test cars

-The Car Connection’s experts test-drive completely new models as well as cars that have been substantially
+The Car Connection’s experts test-drive new models as well as cars that have been substantially

 updated with new styling, new safety gear, and new engines and transmissions.
 The team also drives some models

-that haven’t seen major changes as needed to refresh their opinions of the car.
+that haven’t seen major changes as needed to refresh our opinions of the car.
 In nearly all cases, our experts

 have driven the vehicle in question in its current form, for the hands-on experience needed to bring you the best

 What is the rating system?

 We rate cars based on Style, Performance, Comfort and Quality, Safety, Features, and Green.
 Each category starts